devassistant/devassistant/docs/user_documentation.rst

 Using GUI
 ---------

-Developer Assistant GUI provides the functionality of :ref:`Commandline Interface <cli_interface>` through a Gtk based wizard.
+Developer Assistant GUI provides the full functionality of :ref:`Commandline Interface <cli_interface>` through a Gtk based application.

-As opposed to CLI, which consists of three binaries, GUI includes all the assistant types (creating, modifying, preparing), each type having its own page.
+As opposed to CLI, which consists of three binaries, GUI provides all assistant types (creating, modifying, preparing) in one, each type having its own page.

 The GUI workflow is dead simple:

-- Chooses the assistant that you want to use, click it and possibly choose a proper subassistant (e.g. ``django`` for ``python``).
+- Choose the assistant that you want to use, click it and possibly choose a proper subassistant (e.g. ``django`` for ``python``).
 - GUI displays a window where you can modify some settings and choose from various assistant-specific options.